fetchai/uAgents/.github/ISSUE_TEMPLATE/issue_template.md

   - type: textarea
     id: environment
     attributes:
-      label: Environment details (Optional)
+      label: Environment Details (Optional)
-      description: Provide any relevant information about your environment, such as operating system and Python version.
+      description: Provide any relevant information about your environment, such as operating system, Python version, and any other libraries used.
+      render: markdown
       validations:
         required: false
   - type: textarea
     id: logs
     attributes:
-      label: Failure logs
+      label: Failure Logs (Optional)
-      description: Include any relevant log snippets or files here
+      description: Include any relevant log snippets or files here.
+You can paste directly or drag and drop files into this area.
     validations:
         required: false
   - type: textarea
     id: additional_info
     attributes:
-      label: Additional information (Optional)
+      label: Additional Information (Optional)
-      description: Include any screenshots, logs, or code snippets that might help identify the issue.
+      description: Include any screenshots, code snippets, or other relevant details that might help us understand the issue.
+      render: markdown
       validations:
         required: false
-  - type: checkboxes
-    id: prerequisites
-    attributes:
-      label: General information
-      description: Please confirm the following before submitting your issue report.
-      options:
-        - label: I have included a clear description of the issue.
-          required: true
-        - label: I have read the [documentation](https://fetch.ai/docs) and found no answer to the problem.
-          required: true
-        - label: I have checked the [existing issues](https://github.com/fetchai/uAgents/issues) list to make sure my problem has not already been reported.
-          required: true